 We will review your application as soon as possible and reach out to let you know if we think you might be a good fit.

-Once you’ve been accepted into the writing program, the next step is to work with the Rancher content team to come up with an appropriate topic and determine the project scope and deliverables.
+Once you've been accepted into the research assistant program, the next step is to work with Rancher staff to come up with an appropriate topic and determine the project scope and deliverables.